hschhhwwwo0o/yamu/README.md

 To change the logic of module operation and test the result of module operation in the application, you must recompile the module.

 In the code base in the comments to the code the identifiers of the developed requirements to the software are marked, which makes it easy to track the implementation of this or that requirement.
-Just search for the requirement identifier in your text editor
+Just search for the requirement identifier in your text editor.

 ## Installation && Running a dev server